magento/devdocs/src/cloud/project/new-relic.md

 ### Configure New Relic for Starter environments

-For Starter environments, you must add the New Relic license key to the environment configuration to enable New Relic reporting.
+For Starter environments, you must add the New Relic license key to the environment configuration to enable the New Relic integration.
 We recommend adding the key to the Staging and Production (master) environments and one other environment of your choice.
 Only the New Relic license key is required for configuration.
 You can find information about additional configuration options in the [New Relic reporting] topic in the _Magento User Guide_.

 {:.bs-callout-warning}
 Updating the environment configuration triggers a redeployment, which takes your site offline until deployment completes.
 For Production environments, we recommend completing this work during off-peak hours to avoid service disruptions.
 See [Working with variables].